Antony-gitau/dash-apps/README.md

 In this repo, I followed an [article](https://realpython.com/python-dash/) to practise creating a dash application.

-the dataset is from Kaggle, [Avocado dataset](https://www.kaggle.com/neuromusic/avocado-prices).
+The dataset is from Kaggle, [Avocado dataset](https://www.kaggle.com/neuromusic/avocado-prices).

+See the screenshot of [graph1](https://github.com/Antony-gitau/dash-apps/blob/main/Graph1.png)